UX writing: 5 tips for creating engaging content

 But how do you create engaging content?

-This is a many-sided questing, which like most things in UX design, leads back to effective research into your target audience.
-But we’ll also cover how you can iterate and improve on your copy in order to make it as effective as you can.
+This is a many-sided question, which like most things in UX design, leads back to effective research into your target audience.
+But we’ll also cover how you can iterate and improve on your copy in order to make it as effective as possible.
 Remember that when it comes to effective UX design, nothing is ever final.

 1. Research the intended actions of your target audience

-While he is speaking about the work of an author, the same applies to product design.
+While he is alluding to the work of an author, the same applies to product design.
 When beginning to write, it’s helpful to ask yourself a couple of simple questions:

 - Why and how did the person reach the current screen?